 on gender, technology, masculinity, engineering studies

-With a firm commitment to empirically and ethnographically grounded work I have worked and intend to continue to document and analyse ways of gendering professions and knowledge production in Science and Technology.
+With a firm commitment to empirically and ethnographically grounded work I have worked to document and analyse ways of gendering professions and knowledge production in Science and Technology.
 In line with a long tradition in STS and FTS I have focussed on the cultural and social situatedness of knowledge production from a broad anthropological perspective.
-This means that I have and hope to continue to develop studies and comparative analyses of research communities, technical professions and other related knowledge production communities.
+This means that I have developed studies and comparative analyses of research communities, technical professions and other related knowledge production communities.
 With a point of departure in my own investigations, emphasising the cultural embeddedness of gender, science and technology relations, I have and would like to further develop a global comparative perspective on the cultural variations of Science and knowledge production in branches like computer science and mechanical engineering.
 As much of contemporary STS, including FTS, still operates with a solid Anglo-American oriented framework I believe that, for example, new and emerging academic hubs in the changing political economy of knowledge production, such as Singapore, Dubai, Bangalore, would prove to be interesting sites to investigate how knowledge production is stratified in new and possibly unexpected ways.
 My own research findings from computer science being a female dominated field in Malaysia indicate that there are new analytical openings to be explored in gender and technology studies by extending our research efforts to a global comparative perspective on local forms of knowledge production in Science and Engineering.
 This also goes hand in hand with an intersectional perspective opening up for diversity and differentiation in STS/FTS by also showing that the doing of gender can be structured by many seemingly non-gendered structures.

 Previous projects here include:

 1. "Men and their machines, technology and masculinity, crosscultural comparisons between Sweden and Malaysia" (1999-2003) Funded by the Swedish Research Council (FRN).